-As you progressively work towards improving your ankle mobility it may be necessary to take a few steps back and start with box squats.
-Or, if squats are not a focus for you at this time and you just need a heavy leg exercise, opting for box squats may just do the trick.
+As you progressively work towards improving your ankle mobility, it may be necessary to take a few steps back and start with box squats.
+Or, if squats are not a focus for you now and you just need a heavy leg exercise, opting for box squats may do the trick.

 Want more exercises to help your squat depth?
 Check out my article on 22 Exercises That Will Help You Squat Deeper.

-The drills and modifications in this article can help you get the most of squats right now, and ultimately you can make the choice of actively training to improve your ankle mobility or just opting for elevating your heels as many lifters still do even at a high level.
+This article's ankle mobility exercises and modifications can help you get the most out of squats right now.
+Ultimately, you can actively train and improve your ankle mobility or elevate your heels as many lifters still do, even at a high level.

 What to read next: